 We are a holding company and we conduct our operations through our subsidiaries, including our TRSs.
 As a result, our ability to meet our debt service obligations substantially depends upon our subsidiaries' cash flows and payments of funds to us by our subsidiaries as dividends, loans, advances, leases or other payments.
 The payment of dividends and/or making of loans, advances, leases or other payments by our subsidiaries will be subject to the approval of those subsidiaries' boards.
-Our subsidiaries' ability to pay such dividends and/or make such loans, advances, leases or other payments may also be restricted by, among other things, applicable laws and regulations, current and future debt agreements and management agreements into which our subsidiaries may enter.
+Our subsidiaries' ability to pay such dividends and/or make such loans, advances, leases or other payments may also be restricted by, among other things, applicable laws and regulations, current and future debt agreements and management agreements into which our subsidiaries may enter

-We and our third-party hotel managers will rely on information technology in our operations, and any material failure, inadequacy, interruption, or security failure of that technology could harm our business.
+We and our third-party hotel manager(s) rely on information technology in our operations, and any material failure, inadequacy, interruption, or security failure could harm our business.

-We and our third-party hotel managers will rely on information technology systems, including networks and the Internet, to process, transmit, and store electronic information, and to manage or support a variety of business processes, including financial transactions and records, personal identifying information, reservations, billing and operating data.
+We and our third-party hotel manager(s) rely on information technology systems, including networks and the Internet, to process, transmit, and store electronic information, and to manage or support a variety of business processes, including financial transactions and records, personal identifying information, reservations, billing and operating data.
 Our businesses require collection of large volumes of internal and customer data, including credit card numbers and other personally identifiable information of our customers in various information systems and those of our service providers.
 The integrity and protection of customer, employee, and company data is critical to us.
 If that data is inaccurate or incomplete, we or the hotel managers could make faulty decisions.
 Customers and employees also have a high expectation that we and our service providers will adequately protect their personal information.
-The regulatory requirements and employee and customer expectations, or may require significant additional investments or time to do so.
+The regulatory environment surrounding information, security and privacy is also increasingly demanding.
+Our existing systems may be unable to satisfy changing regulatory requirements and employee and customer expectations, or may require significant additional investments or time to do so.
 Despite implementation of various measures designed to protect our information systems and records, including those we maintain with our service providers, we or the hotel managers may be subject to security breaches, system failures, viruses, operator error or inadvertent releases of data.
 A significant theft, loss, or fraudulent use of customer, employee, or company data maintained by us or by a service provider or failure to comply with the various U.S. and international laws and regulations applicable to the protection of such data or with Payment Card Industry data security standards, could adversely impact our reputation and could result in remedial and other expenses, fines, or litigation.
-A breach in the security of our information systems or those of our service providers could lead to an interruption in the operation of such as processes, including those of our service providers could lead to an interruption in the operation of such as protection and certain inform
+A breach in the security of our information systems or those of our service providers could lead to an interruption in the operati